I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Katharine Hepburn’s portrayal of Jo in the 1933 adaptation varies wildly from Winona Ryder’s in the 1994 version.
 But both are valid and of their time.

 No single performer carries the movie, though the film can’t work without Saoirse Ronan nailing the role of Jo, which she unmistakably does.
-Everything from matching her posture to the book editor’s as he reads over her submission to the conviction of her frustrations expressed to her Marmee in the attic come across as genuine in complete understanding of her character.
+Everything from matching her posture to the book editor’s as he reads over her submission to the conviction of her frustrations expressed to her Marmee in the attic come across as genuine, she is in complete understanding of her character.

 As for the adult characters, Laura Dern is the perfect Marmee who feels like an older March sister rather than a commanding matriarch.
 Meryl Streep dials it back, doing just enough to earn her the role as the rich but crotchety Aunt March without chewing up the scenery.
 And Chris Cooper plays such a likable Mr. Laurence that it’s hard to believe his character ever had the reputation of being stern and unapproachable.